Fire Ban in Effect Read More >

 • If the funding raised through land sales exceeds the purchase price, which community improvements should be prioritized.

 Short-term costs will be covered by reallocating existing funds in the Town’s budget, which would subsequently be replenished through land sales.
-Sale of existing Town-owned land in the Eaglecrest neighbourhood will be considered as part of the financing strategy.
-If the purchase of the Eaglecrest Golf Course lands does not go ahead, the funds from the potential sale of these properties will be invested in community improvements.
+Sale of existing Town-owned land in the Eaglecrest neighbourhood was also considered as part of the financing strategy.

 To contact the Town with questions or inquiries related to this project, please use the Public Inquiry Form.